 \subsection{Local Area}

 For a local planner to compute meaningful information gains, it requires data about its environment, such as whether a place was observed at an earlier time.
 In large scale environments, only few submaps contribute to local planning, thus the last layer in our mapping approach is a spatially local map, the \emph{local area}.
-It consists of a single TSDF map, to which existing submaps are integrated and de-integrated when they enter or leave the proximity of the sliding window, respectively.
+It consists of a single TSDF map that contains all submaps that overlap with the sliding window.
+Existing submaps are integrated and de-integrated when they enter or leave the proximity of the sliding window, respectively.
 Although maintaining the local area may be more expensive than directly querying the global map early on, it enables $O(1)$ lookup independent of the map size or mission duration for consistent and reliable operation of the local planner.